ProdatoAnalytics/jrs-rest-java-client/README.md

 ReportExecutionListWrapper entity = operationResult1.getEntity();
 ```

+This corresponds to the Jaspersoft REST API:

+GET  <jaspersoft server>/rest_v2/reportExecutions?<parameters>

 ## Stopping Running Reports and Jobs
 To stop a report that is running and cancel its output, use the code below:
 ```java